 Why Confidence Comes From Understanding

-Once I understood why some systems allow transmission fluid and others don’t, the confusion disappeared.
+Once you understood why some systems allow transmission fluid and others don’t, the confusion disappeared.

 Final Thoughts